Mobile phones

 Switzerland operates on a GSM network.
 For Europeans and many other countries, this means that your current phone will probably work in Switzerland.
 If you are coming from North America or parts of Asia, you will probably have a CDMA phone, which will not work.

-To use a GSM phone with a new Swiss SIM card, you need to check whether your phone is unlocked (some phones are specific to the network you already have, for example some Orange handsets).
+To use a GSM phone with a new Swiss SIM card, you need to check whether your phone is unlocked (some phones are specific to the network you already have, for example some Salt handsets).
 If your phone is not locked to your former provider, you just need a new SIM card.

 Cellular phones registered in Switzerland have their own area code.
 In the early days of mobile telephony, it used to be 086, now it is 076, 077, 078 or 079 depending on the provider.